Far From the Madding Crowd

 Plus delightful rustic characters in a jolly, rich pastoral setting that no longer exists, if it ever did.

 This is also the first Hardy work to explicitly take place in the Wessex region, an area his writings made famous—despite the fact there is no such place.
-Wessex is a name Hardy revived from the Middle Ages, once describing a kingdom that grew out of its southwest corner of the land to rule much of England but eventually was subsumed into union with other English kingdoms and disappeared as an entity.
+Wessex is a name Hardy revived from the Middle Ages, once describing a kingdom that grew out of its southwest corner of the land to rule much of England but was eventually subsumed into other English kingdoms and disappeared.

 In his stories Hardy filled the Wessex region across its original corner of England with nineteenth-century counties, cities, towns, villages and bodies of water, often based on real places but with fictional names and inhabitants.
 And most importantly, he filled it with memorable rural and smalltown characters who lived and worked as people actually did in his time.
 He made serious studies of the daily lives of the kinds of folks he wrote about to get it right.